+Row 1

+Scope

+Company-wide

+Commodity coverage

-Scope Content Please explain
+Content

+Commitment to protect rights and livelihoods of local communities

+Commitments beyond regulatory compliance

+Commitment to transparency

+Commitment to stakeholder awareness and engagement

+Commitment to align with the SDGs

+Recognition of the overall importance of forests and other natural ecosystems

+Description of forests-related standards for procurement

+Other, please specify (Commitment to avoiding deforestation and forest degradation)

+Document attachment

+Supplier-Conduct-Guidelines2.pdf

+Marriott-Responsible\Sourcing\Guide\August-2021.pdf

+Sustainability-Policy2.pdf
-Row Company- Commitment Marriott's Sustainability Policy, states: "serving our world is one of our core values and our work will be ongoing as we continue to address climate change, scarcer natural resources

-1 wide to protect and the evolving needs of the planet.
-With our concrete, measurable, and transparent Serve 360 goals, we can actively reduce the environmental impact of and risk to our business,

-rights and embed sustainability across the organization, hold ourselves accountable, and increase the resiliency of the communities where we do business."
-Marriott's Global Procurement
+Marriott's Sustainability Policy states: "serving our world is one of our core values and our work will be ongoing as we continue to address climate change, scarcer natural resources and the evolving needs of the planet.
+With our concrete, measurable, and transparent Serve 360 goals, we can actively reduce the environmental impact of and risk to our business, embed sustainability across the organization, hold ourselves accountable, and increase the resiliency of the communities where we do business."

-Supplier Conduct Guidelines cover forests under Environmental Impact Reduction: "Marriott encourages suppliers to surpass environmental regulations where feasible and

-local demonstrate continuous improvement in reducing the environmental impact of operations, products and services across all lifecycle stages.
-Marriott expects suppliers to mitigate

-communities negative impacts, such as deforestation and pollution, affecting biodiversity and ecosystems."
-Marriott's Responsible Sourcing Guide also outlines supplier requirements, including
+Marriott's Global Procurement Supplier Conduct Guidelines cover forests under Environmental Impact Reduction: "Marriott encourages suppliers to surpass environmental regulations where feasible and demonstrate continuous improvement in reducing the environmental impact of operations, products and services across all lifecycle stages.
+Marriott expects suppliers to mitigate negative impacts, such as deforestation and pollution, affecting biodiversity and ecosystems."

-Commitment "No deforestation/land conversion after January 1, 2014 or destruction of High Conservation Value areas (HCVs) after November 1, 2005" and a requirement to "address
+Marriott's Responsible Sourcing Guide also outlines supplier requirements, including "No deforestation/land conversion after January 1, 2014 or destruction of High Conservation Value areas (HCVs) after November 1, 2005" and a requirement to "address deforestation/land conversion".

-to deforestation/land conversion".
-Additionally, Marriott's Paper Product Purchasing policy states that: "Paper products in Marriott International managed and franchised hotels may not

-stakeholder include any virgin pulp or fiber in their formation or composition unless they are sourced from FSC (Forest Stewardship Council) or similar certified institutions.
-Paper products that

-awareness have the Green Seal certification or that are 100% recycled fiber may also be purchased."
+Additionally, Marriott's Paper Product Purchasing policy states that: "Paper products in Marriott International managed and franchised hotels may not include any virgin pulp or fiber in their formation or composition unless they are sourced from FSC (Forest Stewardship Council) or similar certified institutions.
+Paper products that have the Green Seal certification or that are 100% recycled fiber may also be purchased."

 Marriott's biodiversity initiatives also include support for sustainable livelihoods.

-and Additionally, Marriott's sustainability and social impact goals are guided by the U.N.
+Additionally, Marriott's sustainability and social impact goals are guided by the U.N.
 Sustainable Development Goals (SDGs), including UN SDG 15, "Life on Land."

-engagement

-Commitment to align with

-the SDGs

-Recognition

-of the overall

-importance of

-forests and

-other natural

-ecosystems

-Other, please

-specify

-(Commitment

-to avoiding

-deforestation

-and forest

-degradation)

-(F4.5b) Do you have commodity specific sustainability policy(ies)?
-If yes, select the options that best describe their scope and content.

-Do you have a commodity specific sustainability policy?
-Scope Content Please explain Timber products Yes Company- wide Description of forests-related standards for procurement As part of Marriott's 2025 sustainability and social impact goals, the company aims to source responsibly by 2025 95% of paper products, by spend.
-We have established responsible procurement requirements for each of the top 10 categories in our responsible sourcing goal (including paper products) that suppliers will have to adhere to in the future.
-In 2021, we published the requirements and supporting guidance in Marriott International's Responsible Sourcing.
-Palm oil <not applicable=""></not> <not Applicable ></not <not applicable=""></not> Cattle products <not applicable=""></not> <not Applicable ></not <not applicable=""></not> Soy <not applicable=""></not> <not Applicable ></not <not applicable=""></not> <not applicable=""></not> Other - Rubber <not applicable=""></not> <not Applicable ></not <not applicable=""></not> <not applicable=""></not> Other - Cocoa <not applicable=""></not> <not Applicable ></not <not applicable=""></not> Other - Coffee <not applicable=""></not> <not Applicable ></not <not applicable=""></not>